ekliao/EricLiaoDigitalGarden/src/site/notes/Regex.md

 Short for "[regular expressions](https://en.wikipedia.org/wiki/Regular_expression)."
 "RegExp" is another common abbreviation.

 ## Perl and Regex: a match made in heaven
-I am not exaggerating if I say that my career as a localization engineer (2002–2020) was launched entirely by my fascination with and self-taught expertise in [Perl](https://www.tiobe.com/tiobe-index/) and regex.
+I am not exaggerating if I say that my career as a localization engineer (2002–2020) was launched entirely by my fascination with and my eventual self-taught expertise in [Perl](https://www.tiobe.com/tiobe-index/) and regex.

 ## Unicode
 - [Scripts, blocks, etc.](https://www.regular-expressions.info/unicode.html)